Welcome to Year 2 – Maple & Willow Classes

 General Information

-This term, PE will take place on Monday (outdoors) and Thursday (indoors) and children should arrive in school wearing their PE kits.
+This term, PE will take place on Tuesday (outdoors) and Friday (outdoors) and children should arrive in school wearing their PE kits.
 Please ensure that your child is able to remove and put back on any trainers especially if they have laces.

 Homework will be set on Wednesday for return the following Wednesday.
-It will be set via google classroom.
+It will be sent home with your child.
 Homework will include English, maths and topic work.

 If you have difficulty accessing google classroom please call the office or speak to your class teacher who will be able to help.